robots4life/luscious-lucia/README.md

 **Session** table <a href="https://lucia-auth.com/basics/database#session-table" target="_blank">https://lucia-auth.com/basics/database#session-table</a>
 **Key** table <a href="https://lucia-auth.com/basics/database#key-table" target="_blank">https://lucia-auth.com/basics/database#key-table</a>

+### 2.1 Update your database

-To sign in with a username we need to add a `username` field to the `User` table.
+To sign in with a **username** we need to add an `username` field to the `User` table.

+<a href="https://lucia-auth.com/guidebook/sign-in-with-username-and-password/sveltekit#update-your-database" target="_blank">https://lucia-auth.com/guidebook/sign-in-with-username-and-password/sveltekit#update-your-database</a>

 **prisma/schema.prisma**